yshmarov/yshmarov.github.io/_posts/2022-10-10-github-actions.md

 ![git-github-action-workflow.png](/assets/images/git-github-action-workflow.png)

-The above script would run `rubocop` on your app whenever a pull request is created or commits are pushed to it and provide a `success`/`failure` state:
+The above script would run `rubocop` on your app whenever a pull request is created, or commits are pushed to it and provide a `success`/`failure` state:

 ![git-rubocop-action.png](/assets/images/git-rubocop-action.png)